 2014 is shaping up to be the year of QHD displays on our smartphones.
 The Oppo Find 7 and Vivo Xplay 3S signalled the start, and now the Chinese manufacturers have been joined by the Korean mobile giant of LG and the

-When we mention 2K displays we are specifically referring to the Quad HD (or QHD) resolution, so called as it comes with four times more pixels than in a 720p HD display - that's a 2560 x 1440 resolution.
+Quad HD (QHD) comes with four times more pixels than a 720p HD display and it's the next step up from full HD (1920 x 1080) with a 2560 x 1440 resolution.